MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

   resource instances and processes them.
 Resource groups may apply special handling to their nested resource instances, like changing the user the resources run as.
-- A _resource provider_ is a resource group that enables the use of non-command-based resources with DSC v3.
+- A _resource provider_ is a resource group that enables the use of non-command-based resources with DSCv3.
 For example, the `DSC/PowerShellGroup` resource provider enables the use of DSC Resources implemented in PowerShell modules.

 ## Resource type names

-DSC Resources are identified by their fully qualified type name.
+Resources are identified by their fully qualified type name.
 The type name is used to specify a resource in configuration documents and as the value of the `--resource` flag when using the `dsc resource *` commands.